Krieffer21/Krieffer_05HW/README.md

  This assignment was to create a daily planner application using moment.js that saves events for each hour of the day.
 Every hour is color coded indicating past, present, and future events.
 When a saved button is clicked it saves associated text input to local storage so the user can refresh the page and retain their text input.

 ### Date & Time
   Using moment.js I was able to get the current date and time, and format them as I desired.
-I used military time to get just the current hour so I could easily make the current hour an integer to match the index of the hours array.
+As shown in the image below I put the business hours shown in the planner in an array.
+I use the current hour given by moment.js to calculate the index to get the appropriate business hour in the array.
+I used this to color code the time blocks.

 ![alt text](https://github.com/Krieffer21/Krieffer_05HW/blob/master/Assets/images/DateTime.png)